EtheaDev/StyledComponents/README.md

 TStyledButton.RegisterDefaultRenderingStyle(btRoundRect, BOOTSTRAP_FAMILY, btn_primary, BOOTSTRAP_NORMAL);
 ```
 You can also use [Interposer Unit (Vcl.StyledComponentsHooks.pas)](https://github.com/EtheaDev/StyledComponents/wiki/Interposer-Unit-(Vcl.StyledComponentsHooks)) to easily change all Buttons of your application.

+***New Template unit to create your custom Family Styles***

+NOTICE: from version 3.5.3 there is a new unit "Vcl.TemplateButtonStyles.pas" you can use to create your own Family of Button Styles, [as explained here](https://github.com/EtheaDev/StyledComponents/wiki/HowtoBuildYourCustomStyle)

 ***New RoundedCorners options***